By Dr. Jack Wheeler

 Here’s the reverse view looking from its Tibet headwaters towards India.

 The big white mountain on the left is Annapurna, while that on the right is Dhaulagiri.
 Between them is the Kali Gandaki Gorge, the deepest canyon on earth.

-And at those Tibetan headwaters (i.e., at the bottom of the view above) in the region of Mustang lies The Hidden Kingdom of Lo, which you read about a year ago last February in Escape Artist.
+And at those Tibetan headwaters (i.e., at the bottom of the view above) in the region of Mustang lies The Tibetan Kingdom of Lo.

 The kingdom’s capital is Lo Manthang, now recognized as a UN World Heritage Site as “best preserved medieval walled city on earth.”

 And it is here you will find the last remaining place of pure Tibetan culture on earth, as the Chinese have destroyed it in Beijing-occupied Tibet.
 It is a two week trek on trails over two miles high to get here – but Wheeler Expeditions has a special permit to do so by helicopter.

 It is here in the Kingdom of Lo that Tibetan culture and Tantric religion still flourish.